citruspi/citruspi.io/content/posts/a-docset-for-powershell.md

 # Indexing Reference Pages

 Once I had the reference pages, I started working on the code to get all the individual cmdlets.
-Instead of doing the logical thing and scraping the table provided, I used Beautiful Soup to scrape the table of contents on the left side to find all the elements with `data-toclevel=2` which indicated that it was a link to a page documenting a cmdlet.
+Instead of taking the logical route and scraping the table provided, I used Beautiful Soup to scrape the table of contents on the left side to find all the elements with `data-toclevel=2` which indicated that it was a link to a page documenting a cmdlet.